-The project's aspiration was the conservation of the park's natural, built and social heritage so it can be appreciated and loved by park users today and in future.
+The project's aspiration was the conservation of the park's natural (plus built and social) heritage so it can be appreciated and loved by park users today and in future.

-Post-restoration, the twin underlying benefits of the park's central position and strong community connections have strengthened this ambition, helping the park create new partnerships, initiatives and activities that are continuing to extend sustainability measures and messages beyond the park's boundaries.
+Seven years post-restoration, the twin underlying benefits of the park's central position and strong community connections have strengthened this ambition, helping the park create new partnerships, initiatives and activities that are continuing to extend sustainability measures and messages beyond the park's boundaries.